ctlab/GADMA/docs/source/user_manual/installation.rst

 Dependencies
 -------------

-**Current version of GADMA (later than 2.0.0) supports Python3 only**.
-Older versions supported Python 2 as well but not any more.
+**The current version of GADMA (greater than 2.0.0) supports Python3 only**.
+[Older versions](https://github.com/ctlab/GADMA/releases/tag/1.0.2) supported Python 2 as well but not any more.

 GADMA requires the following dependencies: